 Thepla is a thinly rolled soft Indian flatbread, originating in the beautiful western state of Gujarat.
 They have since become quite popular throughout India as a delicious breakfast and on-the-go snack.
 The simple dough is made with whole wheat flour or a mix of whole wheat and besan or other grains.
 Leafy greens such as methi or spinach and spices such as turmeric, red chili powder, carom seeds (ajwain), and sesame seeds are kneaded in.
 They can also be made with or without curd in the dough.

 - To make Thepla all the ingredients are kneaded together to form a dough which is then rolled into thin flatbreads.
 Making Thepla is much easier as you just have to get the overall consistency of the dough right.

 - Stuffed Paratha is a 2 step process.
 First, the outer dough is kneaded with wheat flour and then the inside filling is made separately.
 The inside filling is covered with the wheat dough and then gently rolled before cooking on a stove-top griddle/pan.
-Making stuffed paratha can be a bit tricky as you need to get the consistency of the outside dough and the filling right.
+I have shared two of my mom's parathas recipes that you will love - Aloo ka Paratha and Palak Paneer Paratha.

 My Delicious Twist On A Classic!

 I started adding mashed sweet potato to the whole wheat dough and never looked back!
 I love the way the subtle sweetness plays against the unique combination of maple syrup, bitter, and earthy flavors from the fresh fenugreek!!
 You’ve got to try it!

 Sweet potatoes also give Thepla a soft yet crispy texture when cooked.
 And the added nutrition is another huge bonus!